 Is anyone at home wondering how we are running wires through the block walls in our building?
 When I first learned that this home would be built with solid blocks, I wondered how they could possibly run electrical wiring and plumbing through solid block walls?
 Would they drill a hole down through the block wall?
-No. I found out there are 2 ways it is done here – the easy, less beautiful way; and the more difficult cleaner-looking way.
+From a popular restoration services Lancaster, I found out there are 2 ways it is done here – the easy, less beautiful way; and the more difficult cleaner-looking way.
 The more difficult way is to chip away a channel in the blocks, run the conduit in the channel, and then plaster over the the entire wall.
 The easy way is to just get some plastic conduit and electrical box that just adheres to the outside of the wall.

 We aren’t interested in the look of the “easy way”.
 So, as I began to think about how this will go down with our delicate soil-stabilized blocks.
 Are fundis going to chip away at our beautiful interlocking blocks?
 Are they going to use a grinder?
 I got very nervous about what could possibly happen to them as they chipped them.
 I knew it wouldn’t be an issue on the inside of the house since all of the interior walls will be plastered.
 HOWEVER, if one of those blocks that shares an exterior finish should happen to crack as they are chipping away the inside, it would be DISASTER!